 Use fresh substrate.

-Increase the blocking incubation period and consider changing the blocking agent, Abcam recommends 5% non-fat dry milk, 3% BSA, or normal serum for 30 min.
+Increase the blocking incubation period and consider changing the blocking agent, we recommend 3–5% non-fat dry milk, BSA, or normal serum for 1 h at room temperature.
 These can be included in the antibody buffers as well.

 Run a secondary control without the primary antibody.

-Cross-reaction between blocking agent and primary or secondary antibody.
+Cross-reactivity between the blocking agent and primary or secondary antibody

-Nitrocellulose membrane is considered to give less background than PVDF.
+Nitrocellulose membranes are considered to give less background than PVDF.

 The membrane has dried out.

-Go back to the original non-passaged cell line and run the original cell line samples in parallel.
+Go back to the original non-passaged cell line and run these samples in parallel.

-Examine the literature and use an agent to dephosphorylatem, etc. the protein to bring it to the correct size.
+Examine the literature and use an agent to remove modifications where possible so that the protein runs at the expected size.

 Make sure that you incorporate sufficient protease inhibitors in your sample buffer.